“Unveiling the Timeless Treasures: Exploring the Gems of English Literature”

 These works represent a selection of well-known English literature by British, Scottish, and Welsh authors from the 20th century.
 Each of these books has had a significant impact on literature and has gained widespread recognition and popularity.

-Classics of literature from Great Britain
+Gems of literature from Great Britain

 1. Pride and Prejudice” by Jane Austen